Why Freelance Designers Should Track Every Minute of Work: Time Management Tips

 Needless to say, more experienced freelancers tend to come at higher rates, but it isn’t just due to the extensive and varied portfolios they have to show potential clients.
 Clients are more willing to pay higher rates for more experienced freelancers mostly because they know there will be fewer snags and time spent on a project.

 Most often, clients would like to know that they can hand off a project or assignment and that it will get done in a relatively short amount of time, with minimal mistakes and minimal involvement on their part.
 They’re looking for freelance professionals who are efficient and accountable for their work.
 Perusing the rates and client feedback of other freelancers on networks like Upwork can be helpful in figuring out what you should be charging for specific types of work.

 Experienced freelancers come at higher rates because they are more efficient.
 They tend to work both faster and better, so they aren’t doing less work for the same rate as lower-paid freelancers, they’re just accomplishing tasks faster.
 Part of the “experience” we like to mention and showcase so often is experience with time management tools.
 If you’re looking to set higher pro-level rates faster and get more clients to walk through your virtual doors, then be sure to use tools like a work hours tracker and project management apps to organize your workflow, guarantee faster turnaround, and meet deadlines faster than most of your peers.
 Then you’ll start getting paid what you’re worth.

 Streamlining and Growth

-To prepare for streamlining workflow and better project management, finding the right freelance tools to begin with is essential.
-Most of these tools have free and paid versions, but when selecting what to use, even for freelancers just getting started, it’s a good idea to think ahead and makes sure these are the time management tools that a freelance career can grow with.
+To prepare for streamlining workflow and better project management, finding the right freelance tools, to begin with, is essential.
+Most of these tools have free and paid versions.
+However, when selecting what to use, even for freelancers just getting started, it’s a good idea to think ahead and make sure these are the time management tools that a freelance career can grow with.